jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 Essentially, my question is exactly [this one](), but instead doing that programmatically/automatically through an add-in.
 In that thread, a suggestion is made to create a decal with the desired image, but this does not seem to be supported through the API.

 Another approach I found is to use `PostCommand` to create and place decals, but these commands are apparently only executed after exiting the API context and only one at a time.
-As my add-in aims to perform a whole bunch of functionalities in one go, this seem ill-suited for my use case.
+As my add-in aims to perform a whole bunch of functionalities in one go, this seems ill-suited for my use case.
 It seems to be possible to chain a bunch of `PostCommand` calls, but this is a little 'hacky' and not recommended, especially for commercial use.

 Am I overlooking some existing functionality?